-Through our observations and discussions with the manager and staff members we found there were enough staff with the right experience, skills, knowledge and training to meet the needs of the people living at East Dene Court.
-The registered manager showed us the staff rotas and explained how staff were allocated for each shift depending on people's chosen daily activities in the community.
-This demonstrated that sufficient staff were on duty across the day to keep people using the service safe.
+Through our observations and discussions with the manager and staff members we found there were enough staff with the right experience, skills, knowledge and training to meet the needs of the people living at 35-37 Portland Avenue.
+The registered manager showed us the staff rotas and explained how staff were allocated for each shift depending on people's chosen daily activities in their home or community.
+There were arrangements in place to cover staff either for expected or short notice absences and if people's needs increased.
+For example though illness, where more staff were required to support them.
+This demonstrated that sufficient staff were on duty across the day and night to keep people using the service safe.

-The provider had a policy in place to promote good infection control and cleanliness measures within the service.
+The provider had a policy in place to promote infection control and cleanliness measures within the service.
 The service had an infection control lead to ensure there were processes in place to maintain standards of cleanliness and hygiene.
-For example, there was a cleaning schedule which all staff followed to ensure all areas of the home were appropriately cleaned each day.
-We saw people who used the service were also encouraged and supported to take part in some light household tasks.
+For example, there was a cleaning schedule which staff followed to ensure all areas of the home were appropriately cleaned each day.
+And some people were encouraged and supported to take an active part in cleaning their areas of the home and take part in household tasks.
+The registered manager had sought to resolve a problem with condensation in one part of the home and was in liaison with the housing provider to ensure a more permanent solution.
 We saw staff had access to a good supply of personal protective equipment (PPE) such as disposable gloves and aprons.
 Staff were knowledgeable about the home's infection control procedures.
-We found all areas to be clean and fresh.